simonis/labs-openjdk/README.md

 ## Status

-As of August 2026, Shenandoah is known to correctly execute (with both `-XX:ShenandoahGCMode=passive` and the default `-XX:ShenandoahGCMode=satb`(only on x86_64)) the [Renaissance Benchmark Suite](https://github.com/simonis/RenaissanceNI) and SpecJBB.
+As of September 2026, Shenandoah is known to correctly execute in all `ShenandoahGCMode` modes (i.e. `passive`, `satb` and `generational` with `satb` being the default) the [Renaissance Benchmark Suite](https://github.com/simonis/RenaissanceNI) and SpecJBB.
 If you encounter eny issues, please report here.
+Concurrent Shenandoah (i.e. `satb` and `generational`) are currently only implemented on x86_64.

-We are currently working on supporting `-XX:ShenandoahGCMode=satb` on aarch64 as well.Generational Shenandoah support will also be available soon.
+We are working on supporting concurrent Shenandoah on aarch64 as well.

+Notice that with the latest changes, `ShenandoahGCMode` has been converted into a build time (i.e. 'hosted' option).
+You can only set it at native image build time with `-H:ShenandoahGCMode=<passive|satb|generational>`.
+If not set explicitely, it defaults to `satb`.

 ## Executing the Native JUnit tests